pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Remapping.md

 Rotorflight is based on Betaflight which is generally used to control drones.
 Unfortunately, drones do not have servos and have more motors than we need for a helicopter.
 In order to use servos we must remap our boards so that we have a pad to connect the servos to.

-If using a commercial FC such as the ones in the Manufacturers section.
-This step is not required.
+**If using a commercial Rotorflight controllers (NEXUS, Flydragon, Flywing, MatekG474 etc).
+This step is not required as these controllers are supplied with servos already configured**

 Disclaimer